itspaulthegreat/Truck-detection-using-Hough-and-SVM/README.md

 ![d](https://user-images.githubusercontent.com/67842238/103687088-b9cfa480-4fb5-11eb-9177-52c01c77aca6.JPG)

-The resultant iage using our Trained SVM
+The resultant image using our Trained SVM

 ![result](https://user-images.githubusercontent.com/67842238/103687236-f56a6e80-4fb5-11eb-8456-bef21b893877.JPG)

 This is the final output.
 I am working on a better model and also working on to capture the same using my videocam.
-Cheers
+Cheers!